5 Things I Will Always Remember About Pittsburgh

 Andy Warhol, the father of pop art (which is still a pretty popular mainstream art genre), was born and raised in Pittsburgh.

-Don't miss out the Randyland, a place filled with brightly coloured, cheerful murals and odd artefacts.
+Don't miss out the Randyland, a place filled with brightly coloured, cheerful murals and odd artifacts.

-Did you know that your favourite ketchup Heinz that holds 80% of the market share in Europe and 60% in the United States is headquartered in Pittsburgh?
+Did you know that your favourite ketchup Heinz which holds 80% of the market share in Europe and 60% in the United States is headquartered in Pittsburgh?

 You Might Also Like